KyraD24/Tableau/README.md

 - After seeing this press drag the cursor over the **"SUM(Lung cancer)"** and press the down arrow next to it then select **"Edit Colours."**
 - I pressed **"Palette"** and scrolled until I saw the colour **"Orange-Blue Diverging"** I clicked on it then pressed the X.

+  ## What this shows.
+  This shows the amount of Lung cancer cases only in the UK from each year and the colours show either an increase or decrease.
+This could be useful for medical proffessionals doing research on lung cancer.

 # How I found AVG BMI and Cholesterol by Continent and Gender.
 - To start I added Continent from the table under the data section to the column.
 - After I added BMI and Cholesterol to the Rows and filtered them to show Average instead of Sum.
   <img width="1470" height="689" alt="Image" src="https://github.com/user-attachments/assets/80f92f1b-39b4-4690-9855-e3f4a42cc8ad" />

 ## *How I changed the Measurement*
 - To find where to change the Measure from SUM to AVERAGE next to BMI in the rows I clicked the **down arrow**.